mclear-teaching-projects/phil971/content/pages/home.md

 URL: phil971.colinmclear.net
 SAVE_AS: index.html

-This is the homepage for PHIL 971 -- Seminar on issues in Kant's philosophy.
+This is the homepage for PHIL 971 -- Seminar on topics in Kant's philosophy.

 Specific topic TBA!